Transmission of the Greek Classics: After translation: Arabic commentary on Greek works

 Al-Kindi (Alkindus), a famous logician and prominent figure in the House of Wisdom, is unanimously hailed as the "father of Islamic or Arabic philosophy".
 His synthesis of Greek philosophy with Islamic beliefs met with much opposition, and at one point he was flogged by those opposed to his ideas.
 He argued that one could accept the Koran and other sacred texts, and work from that point to determine truth.
 Whenever he ran into an impasse, he would abandon the Greek ideas in favor of the Islamic faith.
-He is considered to be largely responsible for pulling the Arab world out of a mystic and theological way of thinking into a more rationalistic mode.
+He is considered to be largely responsible for pulling the Near East out of a mystic and theological way of thinking into a more rationalistic mode.
 Previous to al-Kindi, for example, on the question of how the immaterial God of the Koran could sit on a throne in the same book, one theologist had said, “The sitting is known, its modality is unknown.
 Belief in it is a necessity, and raising questions regarding it is a heresy.”
 Few of al-Kindi's writings have survived, making it difficult to judge his work directly, but it is clear from what exists that he carefully worked to present his ideas in a way acceptable to other Muslims.

 After Al-Kindi, several philosophers argued more radical views, some of whom even rejected revelation, most notably the Persian logician, Al-Razi or “Rhazes.”
 Considered one of the most original thinkers among the Persian philosophers, he challenged both Islamic and Greek ideas in a rationalist manner.
 Also, where Al-Kindi had focused on Aristotle, Al-Rhazi focused on Plato, introducing his ideas as a contrast.

 After Al-Kindi, Al-Farabi (Alpharabius) introduced Neoplatonism through his knowledge of the Hellenistic culture of Alexandria.
 Unlike Al-Kindi or Al-Rhazi, Al-Farabi was hesitant to express his own feelings on issues of religion and philosophy, choosing rather to speak only through the words of the various philosophies he came across.

-Decades after Al-Farabi, Ibn Sina (Avicenna) compiled the ideas of many Muslim philosophers of the previous centuries and established a new school which is known as Avicennism.
+Decades after Al-Farabi, Ibn Sina (Avicenna) compiled the ideas of a number of Muslim philosophers of the previous centuries and established a new school which is known as Avicennism.
 After this period, Greek philosophy went into a decline in the Islamic world.
-Theologians such as Al-Ghazali argued that many realms of logic only worked in theory, not in reality.
+Theologians such as Al-Ghazali argued that a number of realms of logic only worked in theory, not in reality.
 His ideas would later influence Western European religious ideas.
 The Andalusian philosopher Ibn Rushd (Averroes) refuted Al-Ghazali's The Incoherence of the Philosophers with his treatise The Incoherence of the Incoherence.
 His works led to the philosophical school of Averroism.

 By 1200, when philosophy was again revived in the Islamic world, Al-Kindi and Al-Farabi were no longer remembered, while Ibn Sina's compilation work still was.
-Ibn Sina, otherwise known as Avicenna, would later heavily influence European philosophical, theological and scientific thought, becoming known as “the most famous scientist of Islam” to many Western historians.
+Ibn Sina, otherwise known as Avicenna, would later heavily influence European philosophical, theological and scientific thought, becoming known as “the most famous scientist of Islam” to multiple Western historians.